 Barbara Harms Fiber Art

-By the time I was a teen, I had narrowed my focus to painting.
-I was decided, I was going to become a serious artist.
+By my teens I was decided, to become a serious artist.
 I had aspirations!

 I joined the Las Vegas Artist's Guild, I was their youngest member at the time.
-I loved it, I was emmersed in art, everything was about art, the discussions, the artists themselves.
+I loved it, immersed in art, everything was centered on art, the discussions, the techniques, the experience shared by seasoned artists and of course the artists themselves.
 I tried to remain unnoticed, a fly on the wall, observing everything quietly with a big grin spread across my face.

 That was the glorious beginning of my artistic "career".